lrtsuser/LRTS/artifact/evaluation/README.md

 Run `./extract_test_features.sh` to extract test features.
 It will create a folder `tcp_features` that stores test features per test-suite run; in `tcp_features`, `change_feature.csv` stores code change related features, `historical.csv` and `test_file_occ.csv` store test duration, outcome, (test outcome, changed file) occurance features.
 These features will be used by the evaluated TCP techniques listed in `eval_const.py`.

 Additionally, we can run `extract_ml_data.py` to collect data for ML-based TCP techniques.
 Use instructions from `information_retrieval/` and `reinforcement_learning/` to collect data for IR-based and RL-based TCP techniques.

 ### Running TCP techniques

 Run `python3 eval_main.py` to evaluate TCP techniques on specific projects in the dataset in test class granularity.
 We can configure the evaluating techniques (variable `EVAL_TCPS`) and evaluation metrics (variable `METRIC_NAMES`) in `eval_const.py`, and configure the evaluating projects in `../const.py`.
 The evaluation outcome will be saved in `eval_outcome/[project]/d_[filters]/[tcp_name].csv.zip`.
+By default, all TCP techniques will be evaluated on all defined metrics under both one-to-one and many-to-one failure-to-fault mappings.

-You can also specify the version of the dataset used for evaluation by applying different filters to keep or omit some of the builds that have failed tests in `eval_const.py` (variable FILTER_COMBOS).
+We can also specify the version of the dataset used for evaluation by applying different filters to keep or omit some of the builds that have failed tests in `eval_const.py` (variable FILTER_COMBOS).
 We can obtain the labeled version of the test results by running `../extract_filtered_test_result.py`.
 Here is description of each filter:

 - `FILTER_FIRST` keeps the builds that have failure of test that failed for the first time throughout the collected CI history;
 - `FILTER_JIRA` omits test failures that are due to flaky tests identified from JIRA/Github issues;